Everything You Need To Know About Darts In Sewing: 4 Ways to Transfer Darts From Pattern To Fabric And How To Correctly Sew Darts.

 Note: You patterns might feature triangle notches as opposed to "T" shaped notches.
 The concept is exactly the same, except that triangle notches require to be cut into the shape of triangular wedges as opposed to simple clips.

-The fabric has been cut!
-The notches are transferred!
+The fabric has been cut.
+The notches are transferred.
 Now it's time to transfer the actual drat lines onto the wrong side of the fabric.
+Below are 4 marking transfer techniques you can use.

 Pins and Tailor's Chalk (or Fabric Pencil) Transfer Method